MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Basic Container Management with Docker

-This first example will walk through basic Docker management functionality such as creating a container, creating a container image and removing container and container images.
+This first example will walk through basic container management functionality using Docker such as creating and removing containers and container images.

 ##Step 1 - Create a Container